arashHaratian/CBCI-Challenge-WCCI-2020-Subjects-Classifiers/README.md

 ## Cross Subjects

 For this part of competition we use **R programming language**.
 Frist attach the [**R.matlab**](https://cran.r-project.org/web/packages/R.matlab/index.html) package, and by using [**merging_var_epochs_subjets**](https://github.com/arashHaratian/CBCI-Challenge-WCCI-2020-Subjects-Classifiers/blob/a7d1e8830978b7a0e26f9704ba6245e6526ce299/Cross%20Subject%20Classification%20Codes/read_dataset.R#L264) we take variance of each channel in every second (512 data) from the 8 subject dataset that have labels (T files).
-Next me split the data to train and test and train a Random Forest model on train and check the accuracy of model.
+Next, split the data to train and test and train a Random Forest model on train and check the accuracy of model.
 Then for final step we load the data of subject 9 and 10 and take the variacne of each channel in every second and lastly use the trained Random Forest classifier to predict the label of Subject 9 and Subject 10 separately.

 # How to run
 For running matlab codes, all you need is to clone or download the codes and just change the **T_filename**  and **E_filename** to data directory in your system.